GenTrajSim/UOP/README.md

 ```
 The "Uni-OP_v0.2_testing.py" is the main program of the prediction module.

-THe "cont_test.pl" and "cont_test.sh" are control programs that predict configurations in batches.
+The "cont_test.pl" and "cont_test.sh" are control programs that predict configurations in batches.

 In "cont_test.sh" line 32, The working path is specified in "only1". i.e. SAVE/MultiPT/only1/.

+You can assign the ca_filenmae variable to the working pathname you want.

 And the OUTPUT file save in "../SAVE/1.0_DAMN_liq20/MultiPT/only1/Uni-OP.txt"